-Given their different regulatory obligations, this has sparked numerous debates as to whether the differences breed unfair competition in the marketplace.
-For example, as opposed to their OTT counterparts who currently bear minimal obligations, TSPs must fulfil regulatory requirements in areas such as licensing, quality of service (QoS) and consumer protection.
+Given their different regulatory obligations, this has sparked numerous debates as to whether the differences breed unfair competition in the market-place.
 It is argued that the combined effect of these regulatory disparities is to distort the playing field between digital and traditional players.